 J.D.
 Fleming (Simon Fraser University)

 J.D.
-(James Dougal) Fleming co-founded the Scientiae conference with Steve Matthews in 2010.
-Fleming is Associate Professor of English at Simon Fraser University in Vancouver, B.C.
+(James Dougal) Fleming is Professor of English Literature at Simon Fraser University in Vancouver, B.C.
+He co-founded the Scientiae conference project with Steve Matthews in 2010.
+Fleming was the lead organizer of the inaugural conference, held in Vancouver in 2012.
 His publications include The Mirror of Information in Early Modern England: John Wilkins and the Universal Character (Palgrave, 2016); Milton’s Secrecy and Philosophical Hermeneutics (Ashgate 2008); and, as editor, The Invention of Discovery, 1500-1700 (Ashgate 2011).
-He is currently working on the invention and emergence of shorthand as an early-modern information technology.
+Fleming served on the Scientiae executive from 2010-2015..

 James Lancaster (Royal Holloway, University of London)